Anomy/BeowulfAPI/README.md

 ## Eating Schedule

+### Food
-Beowulf currently eats once a day, she gets two scoops of the Wellness food in the purple bag.
+Beowulf currently eats once a day, in the morning after her AM walk, she gets two scoops of the Wellness food in the purple bag.

+### Water
 Beowulf can have as much water as she can drink until 9 or 10 pm or so.
 Keep an eye on how much you're giving her, a lot of water will mean she has to go out more often.

 ## Walk Schedule

+(Owner*)self.human often says "walk" when she means "take Dog outside".
+Dog park is preferable.

-Walking Bey is great for bonding time when dog skills are doing well.
+Walking Bey is great for bonding time when dog skills are going well.
-She gets a lot more exercise and interaction at the dog park though, so taking her there and then playing with her and petting her at home, seems ideal for now.
+She gets a lot more exercise and interaction at the dog park, however, so taking her there and then playing with her and petting her at home, seems ideal for now.

 If she doesn't go poo at the dog park, she will need to be taken on a walk.
-Sometimes she gets so excited about the other dogs, she just won't go and needs to be away from the distractions.
+Sometimes, when she gets so excited about the other dogs, she just won't go and needs to be away from the distractions.

 Walking Bey in the morning during the park's off leash time is really hard on her.